 The 5th AAEW 2021 saw AFAAS sign three collaborative MoUs with; Sasakawa Africa Association (SAA), African Agricultural Technology Foundation (AATF), and Farm Radio International (FRI).
+These strategic

-These strategic MoUs were aimed at fostering efforts of AFAAS and its partners to i) address the challenges, seize opportunities and solutions to revamp extension services in Africa as well as contribute to a prosperous Africa based on inclusive growth and sustainable development ii) carry out complementary research, innovation, institutional development and capacity building for Africa's smallholder farmers iii) provide a framework for continued collaboration between the parties to improve the quality of life of millions of farming households in Sub Saharan Africa through agricultural e-extension and advisory services.
+MoUs were aimed at fostering efforts of AFAAS and its partners to; i) address the challenges, seize opportunities and solutions to revamp extension services in Africa as well as contribute to a prosperous Africa based on inclusive growth and sustainable development, ii) carry out complementary research, innovation, institutional development and capacity building for Africa's smallholder farmers, iii) provide a framework for continued collaboration between the parties to improve the quality of life of millions of farming households in Sub Saharan Africa through agricultural e-extension and advisory services.

-Notably Extension week was a success, however, some suggested areas of improvement included; i) Improved time management; ii) Improved communication; iii) More attention to the online audience, iv) room availability for parallel session, v) improved publicity for the event, vi) improved ushering, vii) improvement in the livestreaming services, viii) planning for e-exhibitions, ix) automatic interpretation, x) participation of farmers, and xi) participation of frontline extension workers.
+The Extension week was overall a success, however, some areas of improvement are suggested; i) improved time management, ii) improved communication, iii) more attention to the online audience, iv) room availability for parallel session, v) improved publicity for the event, vi) improved ushering, vii) improvement in the livestreaming services, viii) planning for e-exhibitions, ix) automatic interpretation, x) participation of farmers, and, xi) participation of frontline extension workers.

-Furthermore, the 5th AAEW 2021 came up with Declaration calling upon all key AEAS stakeholders including government extension professionals, farmers organizations, regional and global bodies, the private sector, civil society, development partners, and agricultural sector financiers and investors to take sets of action per the themes to facilitate effective agricultural extension systems for sustainable agripreneurship in Africa.
-Key continental actions in the declaration were:
+During the 5th AAEW 2021 a Declaration was made and endorsed by the AGM.
+The Declaration calls upon all key AEAS stakeholders including government extension professionals, farmers' organizations, regional and global bodies, the private sector, civil society, development partners, and agricultural sector financiers and investors to take sets of actions that facilitate effective agricultural extension systems for sustainable agripreneurship in Africa.
+Key continental actions in the declaration were categorized per theme as:

-As regards, Innovative approaches for resilient and practical actions by all AEAS actors to; i) promote digitalization, knowledge sharing platforms and innovative approaches like; farmer field school, nucleus farmer, farmer-to-farmer, village agent model, village-based advisor, among others; ii) Institutionalise youth and gender inclusiveness in AEAS programs and activities; iii) recognise and incentivise AEAS actors to effectively participate in the agriculture value-chain and rebrand AEAS; iv) integrate nutrition into AEAS to contribute to the eradication of hunger, food insecurity and malnutrition in Africa.
+Innovative approaches for resilient and practical actions by all AEAS actors to; i) promote digitalization, knowledge sharing platforms and innovative approaches like; farmer field school, nucleus farmer, farmer-to-farmer, village agent model, village-based advisor, among others; ii) institutionalise youth and gender inclusiveness in AEAS programs and activities; iii) recognise and incentivise AEAS actors to effectively participate in the agriculture value-chain and rebrand AEAS; iv) integrate nutrition into AEAS to contribute to the eradication of hunger, food insecurity and malnutrition in Africa.

-In terms of Professionalization of AEAS systems in Africa participants called for: i) governments to work with AFAAS in developing extension policies and professionalisation frameworks across the continent; ii) Academia to refocus curricula for agriculture programs for enhancement of soft, self-reliance and practical skills as well as integration and institutionalization of innovative approaches; iii) governments to recognise established post-school professional bodies to support registration and accreditation of AEAS providers; iv) development Partners to support collaborative development of a professionalization framework across Africa shared and implemented by the AFAAS network.
+Professionalization of AEAS systems in Africa participants called for; i) governments to work with AFAAS in developing extension policies and professionalisation frameworks across the continent; ii) academia to refocus curricula for agriculture programs for enhancement of soft, self-reliance and practical skills as well as integration and institutionalization of innovative approaches; iii) governments recognise established post-school professional bodies to support registration and accreditation of AEAS providers; iv) development partners to support collaborative development professionalization of а framework across Africa shared and implemented by the AFAAS network.

-With Implications for AEAS in Agro-industrialization and trade regimes, stakeholder emphasized to: i) promote linkage and access to wider regional and global markets of agricultural produce; ii) provide support for scaling up mechanization across the agricultural value chain in order to assure quality and safety standards at national and regional levels; iii) promote and support Village Based Agricultural Agents as the last and first mile market support or facilitating business facilitators.
+Implications for AEAS in Agro-industrialization and trade regimes, stakeholder emphasized to: i) promote linkage and access to wider regional and global markets of agricultural produce, ii) provide support for scaling up mechanization across the agricultural value chain in order to assure quality and safety standards at national and regional levels, iii) promote and support Village Based Agricultural Agents as the last and first mile market support or facilitating business facilitators.

-On harnessing Agripreneurship opportunities for youth and women; most notably were: i) support through mentorship, motivation, internships and scholarships to youth and women in to appreciate profitability of their business; ii) promote mindset and behavioural change for youths and adults towards viewing agriculture as a holistic value-chain system that facilitates development; iii) improve youths' decision-making, access to, and control of land resources at an early stage to motivate them and understand the processes and benefits that accrue from agriculture.
+Harnessing Agripreneurship opportunities for youth and women, most notably were; i) support through mentorship, motivation, internships and scholarships to youth and women in to appreciate profitability of their business, ii) promote mindset and behavioural change for youths and adults towards viewing agriculture as a holistic value-chain system that facilitates development, iii) improve youths' decision-making, access to, and control of land resources at an early stage to motivate them and understand the processes and benefits that accrue from agriculture.